 Kelsey Rice Bogdan

-Kelsey Rice Bogdan, a Life Together Fellow from 2009-2010, returns to the community as the Director of Operations and External Partnerships after more than four years as the Director of Stewardship at Trinity Church in the City of Boston.
+Kelsey Rice Bogdan, a Life Together fellow from 2009-2010, became the Executive Director of Life Together in June 2016 after serving for more than a year on staff.
 Kelsey is passionate about the ways in which God is calling the Church to be a prophetic voice of transformation in the 21st century, and has sought to build up that movement through a variety of young adult ministry and leadership development roles.
-In addition to her Life Together and stewardship work, she has served as a coaching coordinator for the Leadership Development Initiative and was one of the founding board members of the Boston Food Justice Young Adult Volunteer program in the Presbyterian Church (USA).
+Following her year as a fellow, Kelsey worked for nearly five more years in the Stewardship Office at her site placement, Trinity Church in the City of Boston.
+In addition, she was one of the founding board members of the Boston Food Justice Young Adult Volunteer program in the Presbyterian Church (USA).
 Kelsey’s commitment to young adult ministry began as an intern with the National Network of Presbyterian College Women in Louisville, KY.

 A native of central Washington State, Kelsey graduated from Whitworth University in 2003 and earned a Master of Divinity degree from Harvard Divinity School in 2009.
-Kelsey is a member and Ruling Elder at First Presbyterian Church in Brookline.
-She lives in Melrose with her husband and son, where she is attempting to grow a patio garden and teaching her son to play T-ball.
+Kelsey is a member of First Presbyterian Church in Brookline.
+She lives in Melrose with her husband and two sons where she navigates both the primal struggles of infant care and the playground dramas of first grade.

 Associate Director of Operations and Training

-Lindsey recently completed a Fellows year with Christ Episcopal Church in Charlottesville, VA.
-She worked at the University of Virginia (UVA) in arts-related administrative and teaching positions for the past five years.
+Lindsey Hepler moved to Boston to join the Life Together staff in October 2016.
+Lindsey is committed to supporting young adults in deepening their leadership through spiritual practices and prophetic imagination.
+She is particularly interested in the role of creativity and embodied practices in spiritual formation, discernment, and prophetic leadership.
+Before moving to Boston, Lindsey served as a fellow with Christ Episcopal Church in Charlottesville, VA.
+She worked at the University of Virginia (UVA) in arts-related administrative and teaching positions for five years.
 Lindsey graduated from UVA in 2009, and earned an MA from NYU’s Gallatin School for Individualized Studies in 2011.
+She lives in Jamaica Plain with her husband, Del, and adorable mixed terrier, Chloe.

 Gerald H. Ellis, Jr